Homemade Almond and Cranberry Nougat

 FREQUENTLY ASKED QUESTIONS

-How to tell if homemade nougat has set?
+How do you tell if homemade nougat has set?

-As I always say, candy making is a science.
-Test your thermometer in boiling water to ensure it reads 100°C or 212°F (if you live at altitude you may need to adjust for local conditions).
-As long as the mixture reaches 140°C / 285°F (it will continue cooking a little while you beat the egg whites) and you have followed the recipe correctly then it should set.
+As I always say, candy-making is a science.
+Test your thermometer in boiling water to ensure it reads 100°C or 212°F (if you live at altitude, you may need to adjust for local conditions).
+If the mixture reaches 140°C / 285°F (it will continue cooking a little while you beat the egg whites) and you have followed the recipe correctly, then it should set.

 How long does homemade nougat keep?